-Prerequisite(s): Successful completion of semesters one, two, and three of the Dental Hygiene program with a C or higher and a cumulative GPA of 2.5.
+Prerequisite(s): Successful completion of the first three semesters of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 Study of the principles and concepts of community public health and dental health education with an emphasis on community assessment, educational planning, implementation, and evaluation.